UWB-Biocomputing/Graphitti/docs/Developer/StudentSetup.md

 The following options are available:

 - `-c, --configfile=<configfile>`: Specifies the filepath for the parameter configuration file.
 This file is required.
-- `-s, --stimulusfile=<stimulusfile>`: Specifies the filepath for the stimulus input file.
+- `-i, --stimulusfile=<stimulusfile>`: Specifies the filepath for the stimulus input file.
 This file is required.
-- `-r, --deserializefile=<deserializefile>`: Specifies the filepath for simulation deserialization.
+- `-d, --deserializefile=<deserializefile>`: Specifies the filepath for simulation deserialization.
 Enabling this option allows you to deserialize a previous simulation.
-- `-w, --serializefile=<serializefile>`: Specifies the filepath for simulation serialization.
+- `-s, --serializefile=<serializefile>`: Specifies the filepath for simulation serialization.
 Enabling this option allows you to serialize the simulation.
 - `-v, --version`: Outputs the current git commit ID and exits.

 ## Using Visual Studio Code